mongodb/mongo-c-driver/doc/mongoc_uri_t.rst

 MONGOC_URI_SSLALLOWINVALIDHOSTNAMES        sslallowinvalidhostnames          Ignore hostname verification of the certificate (e.g. Man In The Middle, using valid certificate, but issued for another hostname)
 ========================================== ================================= =========================================================================================================================================================================================================================

+See :symbol:`mongoc_ssl_opt_t` for details about these options and about building libmongoc with SSL support.

 .. _sdam_uri_options:

 Server Discovery, Monitoring, and Selection Options